nrrb/tao-te-ching/Ursula K Le Guin.md

 Be untroubled.

-UKLG: This chapter and the two before it may be read as a single movement of thought.
+> **Note** UKLG: This chapter and the two before it may be read as a single movement of thought.
     “Raw silk” and “uncut wood” are images traditionally associated with the characters su (simple, plain) and p’u (natural, honest).

 # 20